 Welcome in the mail

-Then, members who chose by post received their card and a generic welcome letter.
+Then, members who chose postal delivery received both their card and a welcome letter.
 Some time ago the welcome letter was personalised with the member’s name.
 Not any longer.
-It wasn’t even customised.
-Members outside Victoria got the same messages about accessing e-resources.
-This is a privilege non-Victorians are ineligible for!
+It also wasn’t customised.
+Members from other states and territories got the same messages about accessing e-resources as those residing in Victoria.
+However, accessing e-resources is a privilege that only Victorians are eligible for!

 Customer time to membership benefits

-Joining onsite took a few minutes once people found their way to the registration desk.
-For Victorians to receive their card in the post took between 2 to 6 days.
-Once they have their card number, members can then begin accessing benefits.
+Once a member has their card number, they can begin accessing benefits.
+For people onsite, joining only took a few minutes once they’d found their way to the registration desk.
+However, for Victorians to receive their card in the post took between 2 to 6 days.

-This service blueprint shows potential opportunities for improvement around postal delivery of membership.
+This service blueprint shows opportunities for improvement at each stage and particularly around postal delivery of membership.

 … you might be losing tremendous amounts of time, money, and employee morale … by using inefficient and painful internal processes.